forwards/knowledgebase/README.md

  - Participate as often as possible in the quarterly global event to encourage the team to keep engaged and help move tasks along.

 All taskforce members have a say in what activities the taskforce works on, so co-leads are not expected to come up with all the ideas themselves.
 However, co-leads will typically be people with some experience on the taskforce/relevant experience from outside.
-The co-lead system provides an opportunity fo aspiring co-leads to be mentored in the role.
+The co-lead system provides an opportunity for aspiring co-leads to be mentored in the role.

 ## How do I join?